Questions and Answers on Whole-Hearted Healing™

 We hope that other technique developers will pick up on our work in the future so that other therapy techniques will become even more effective.

-Basic Whole-Hearted Healing is described on this website.
+Whole-Hearted Healing is described on this website.
 It can be self taught, although we recommend taking a training class in it, as we teach other support techniques that we’ve developed during the training.
-Essentially, one can treat basic WHH like any of the other power therapies.
+Essentially, one can treat basic WHH like any of the other power or meridian therapies.

 Is this ‘merging’ stuff real?

+Yes, albeit it is rather uncommon in the general population.
 The merging phenomena is easily demonstrated with brain biofeedback equipment.
 When two people merge, their brain waves synchronize.
 In fact, you can use the equipment to learn to merge by watching the monitors and working to synchronize the waves.
 A company in San Francisco does training in this method, and it usually takes a day or two.
-We feel our technique is simpler and easier to learn.

 Merging is what healers who do surrogate healing are attempting to do.
 Unfortunately, it’s rather hit or miss for them, a bit like wearing a blindfold as they try to help.
-Our advanced techniques allow you to see into the client’s past as clearly as into your own, and know if you’re being effective on any given trauma.
-The advanced training also teaches more advanced healing techniques.
+Again, we do not recommend these sorts of techniques because of the risks involved to clients and therapists.

 How to do basic Whole-Hearted Healing™ for professionals and laypeople is provided here as a public service.
 Included are common questions, updates to the technique, practitioner feedback, testimonials, and questions on advanced Whole-Hearted Healing™.